 Q6 – How do you recommend handling particularly delicate/sensitive cells?

 Tips for freezing: The best way to freeze sensitive cells is to place the cells in Bambanker (appropriate type) and keep them at 4°C during the processing.
 Place them as fast as possible into a -80°C freezer for 24h.
 Then, either store the cells at -80°C or transfer the frozen cells to liquid nitrogen.

 Tips for thawing: Put the vials in a 37°C water bath until the contents are just thawed.
 The cells should then immediately be transferred to a large volume of pre-warmed media — for the most sensitive cell types (stem cells, primary cells) being added dropwise to preserve viability.
 Although some cells may be pelleted by centrifugation before being gently resuspended with a pipette and added to a cell culture flask containing pre-warmed growth media, for the most sensitive cell types it is more gentle to transfer the cells to a flask straight after thawing and to perform a media change the next day to remove any residual cryoprotectant.

 Q7 – Can we use Bambanker for the cryopreservation of whole organoids?

 Yes, Bambanker and Bambanker HRM are your best choices.
 Both can provide over 70% recovery rates.
 We recommended to use a small number of organoids (under 20 mg) per cryotube.
 We also recommend to first soak the organoids in Bambanker at 4°C for 10 min before freezing.
-Use normal Bambanker for organoids and use Bambanker HRM for human clinical trials or on human tissue-derived organoids.
+Use normal Bambanker for organoids and use Bambanker HRM for human or on human tissue-derived organoids.